PatRYCBAR/Call-Sheet/README.md

  - Button in the top row with text box containing alt Ticket number
  - Press a button to swap the active ticket in the collapsed spot.
  - How to clear?
 Press "Next Call" and then swap and then "Next Call" again.
+ - Some way to chain tickets together (see Examples.md)

 ##### Escalation - Imporovements
  - Escalation for time